 APA has not previously developed clinical practice guidelines, but in 2010 initiated a process for producing such guidelines.
 (APA has previously produced professional practice guidelines which address psychological practice with particular populations or in particular areas without focusing on specific disorders or treatments.)

-An Advisory Steering Committee for the Development of Clinical Practice Guidelines, appointed by the APA Board of Directors, is overseeing the process of guidelines development.
-The members of the committee for 2011-2014 are:
+The advisory steering committee, appointed by the APA Board of Directors, is overseeing the process of guidelines development.

 - Chair: Steven D. Hollon, PhD, Vanderbilt University